ghiarishi/Operating-System-From-Scratch/doc/filesystem-working-notes.md

 with the correct flag set.
 This allows for later redirecting stdin/stdout by overwriting the entries in the fd table with file structs linked to files on the FAT filesystem.

+## File Locking Mechanism

+In order to prevent multiple writers/conflicting read-writes, the PennFAT filesystem grants exclusive access to any process that opens a file in a writing mode, and shared access to processes opening a file in read mode.
+To accomplish this, the filesystem keeps a record of what files have been opened and in what mode; if a call to `fs_open()` would violate the locking semantics, the syscall fails with an error.

+This record is a `file_t *` array that utilizes array doubling to grow dynamically (initially sized at 4).

 ## Standalone

 The standalone completes the demo plan with no "definitely/indirectly/possibly lost" memory leaks.